Minnesota State Capitol artwork: Changes to the mural

 In a comprehensive restoration of the Capitol and its artwork in 2013-2017, it was discovered that there were multiple alterations to the mural.
-The conservators working on the Walker mural determined it to be about 95% repainted and suggested the much of the repainting could have been done as WPA work during a 1935 restoration as well as a from a restoration in 1958.
+The conservators working on the Walker mural determined it to be about 95% repainted and suggested that much of the repainting could have been done as WPA work during a 1935 restoration as well as from a restoration in 1958.
 It is unknown how much of the original painting remains.
 The repainted mural changed the concept of the artwork from an ethereal setting to heavy a busy landscape.

 In determining possible causes for overpainting of the original Walker mural it was theorized that the thinness and dilution of Walker's paint and the extensive use by of unskilled restorers or decorators in the 1935 and 1955 restorations of inappropriately tough oil-based varnishes throughout the Capitol resulted in the mural being simply repainted.

 Due to Walker's original painting technique being more thin and more soluble than the much heavier repaint, the conservators not believe the heavy repaint can be removed without unacceptable additional damage to the remaining thin original at this time and that is conceivable that some years in the future, conservators may be able to remove the repaint safely with improved conservation technologies.